GabRodPul/food-saviors/docs/installation.md

 Start the database:

-> [!TODO]
+> [NOTE]
-> Implement an alternative way to check for port usage without netcat.
+> TODO: Implement an alternative way to check for port usage without netcat.

 - Setup the database in a Docker container: